tiagolafonso/Econometrics-class-r-files/README.md

 - The folder `Class21 - ex lpm` contains the R code and data files of class 21 of Econometrics 1.
 - The folder `Class23` contains the R code and data files of class 23 of Econometrics 1.

-More infor about the data files:
+More info about the data files:

 ```{r}
 #in R